 Pristine mats come straight from production with no surface defects.
 The rubber is uniform in color and texture, edges are clean and consistent, and there are no cosmetic irregularities.
 These are the right choice for boarding facilities, training barns, and any application where appearance matters to clients or visitors.

-Here is WB Rubber's current pricing structure:
+Here is WB Rubber and Turf Services's current pricing structure:

 Prices are firm regardless of payment method.
 If you are outfitting a multi-stall barn, call us directly to plan out.